CAVASOL/github-finder-app/README.md

+# Github Finder

+React app to search GitHub profiles and see profile details

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).